Professional qualifications & experience

 I regularly attend conferences and training workshops to keep up to date with current thinking and practice in psychotherapy.
-Recent training includes: Supervision with CSTD-London, a weekend of Embodied Relational Therapy training, seminars with Babette Rothschild on working with Trauma, Pat Ogden on Sensorimotor therapy, and a 3-day introductory workshop on ISTDP (intensive short term dynamic psychotherapy).
+Recent training includes: Supervision (individual and group) with CSTD-London, a weekend of Embodied Relational Therapy training, seminars with Babette Rothschild on working with Trauma, Pat Ogden on Sensorimotor therapy, and an introductory workshop on ISTDP (intensive short term dynamic psychotherapy).
 I also attended the 2017 IARPP (international association of relational psychoanalysts & psychotherapists) conference in Sydney with the theme 'Working at the Margins', where working with people from minority groups and issues around race were discussed in depth.

 I have experience in facilitating small support groups, art groups, body work (bioenergetics, breathwork and biodynamic massage), and working with dreams.

 I have also practised meditation for over 25 years and often teach mindfulness to clients in therapy sessions as a way of helping them relax, reduce stress and increase overall awareness and aliveness.

 Professional accreditation & associations

 I am a UKCP registered psychotherapist.

 I am a member of the Chiron Association of Body Psychotherapists (CABP),The Relational School (TRS) and Oxfordshire Therapy & Self Development (OTS).

 I am 50 years old, Australian, but have lived half my adult life in the UK.
 I know what it means to live in a foreign culture with all the challenges and opportunities that brings.